ororo/LiSpeak/README.md

 Language Support
 ======
+Google Translate is used to automatically translate any phrases that are not pre-defined by language files.
+Translations are then stored locally to both increase the program's speed and provide some offline support (for mobile plugins, currently internet access is required by speech-to-text).

 LiSpeak plugins are structured to easily have support for any language.
 Files are named in accordance to their language.
 An English dictionary file is just name "en" and a Spanish dictionary file is name "es".
 It is that simple to add different languages.